 Blended Learning Experience

-Students must therefore dedicate approximately 20 hours per week to their studies during their online periods.
+This part-time MBA learning structure requires students to be able to dedicate approximately 20 hours per week to their studies during their online periods.
 The experience is intense but our students succeed.
 How do they do this?
 These week-in-the-life articles follow the lives of our students.
 With the right classmates, community and support system, you can do it too!

 - Visiting Lecturer